-Before looking at the photos of the Brockhall Hospital Cemetery it is useful to spend a little time thinking about the Cemetery's history, why it is where it is, who is buried there, and why 587 men women and children appear to have been hidden in an unremarkable field alongside the pristine and well cared-for cemetery of St Leonard's Church.
+Before looking at the photos of the Brockhall Hospital Cemetery it is useful to spend a little time thinking about the Cemetery's history; why it is where it is, who is buried there, and why 587 men women and children appear to have been hidden in an unremarkable field alongside the pristine and well cared-for cemetery of St Leonard's Church.

 It is helpful to understand the society and the context in which the Cemetery was first established in 1939, within the grounds of what was then, in pre-NHS days, the Brockhall Asylum.
-Attitudes towards people with disabilities have been transformed over the last century but when the major institutions for people with disabilities were established across the country, they were the embodiment of what were seen as the innovative and humane ideas of Mary Dendy.
+Attitudes towards people with disabilities have been transformed over the last century but when the major institutions for people with disabilities were established across the country, they were the embodiment of what at the time, were seen as the innovative and humane ideas of Mary Dendy.
 Britain was then a very different place, as an authoritarian but seemingly benevolent society grappled with intractable and endemic social problems and the inherent limitations of the workhouses .
 It was Mary Dendy's proposals which proved persuasive at a time when the ideas of Francis Galton and his School of Eugenics were being considered by policy makers.

 Having been originally designed to provide for the segregated and secluded long term control of people with disabilities; as the decades passed, the huge institutions were to be increasingly constrained by the very designs, structures and practices which had been seen as fit for purpose in the early 20th Century.
-Set by design, in very large, rural and isolated sites far from the communities they served, the institutions became self-contained and insular small villages where the staff with their families, lived along with the inmates/patients/people.
+Set by design, in very large, rural and isolated sites, far from the communities they served, the institutions became self-contained and insular small villages where the staff with their families, lived along with the inmates/patients/people.
 Often ostracised, rejected and feared by the local communities, the institutions gradually perfected by need or preference or both, their ability to be self-reliant and accepted that they were IN rather than part of their local communities.

 As evidence of their self-reliance, some institutions had their own farms, reservoirs, railways, generators, workshops, tradesmen, and perhaps inevitably their own cemetery.
 The neighbouring Calderstones Hospital Cemetery was established in 1915.
-Twenty four years later, the more recently built and extended Brockhall Hospital established its own cemetery in a part of the Hospital alongside the St Leonard's Church of England Cemetery.
+Twenty four years later, the more recently built and extended Brockhall Hospital, established its own cemetery in a part of the Hospital alongside the St Leonard's Church of England Cemetery.

 The Cemetery is divided by religious association into three distinct sections: the Church of England section with 399 burials, the Other faiths (inc Free Church, Non-conformist, Methodist, Congregationalist and Presbyterian) section with 55 burials, and the Roman Catholic section with 123 burials, a total of 587.
-There are some minor discrepancies in the actual totals, with two relatives who were not patients of the Hospital subsequently being buried alongside their deceased children.
+There are some minor discrepancies in the actual totals, with two relatives who were not patients of the Hospital, subsequently being buried alongside their deceased children.

-Unlike the Caldertones Hospital Cemetery where there are many multiple graves with as many as 5 people sharing the same grave, at Brockhall each deceased individual has their own grave, with the exception of the two who now share with their relatives.
+Unlike the Caldertones Hospital Cemetery, where there are many multiple graves with as many as 5 people sharing the same grave, at Brockhall each deceased individual has their own grave, with the exception of the two, who now share with their relatives.

 We understand that in later years most deceased patients were cremated rather than buried.
 In some cases their ashes were placed in small wooden caskets with the individuals name inscribed on top.
 These caskets were then buried in individual plots on either side of the short access road leading to the Lych Gate.
-Unfortunately no details of the numbers of those individuals' names have been discovered as yet, but the second photo shows the location of at least two such interments.
+Unfortunately, no details of the numbers or details of those individuals' names have been discovered as yet, but the second photo shows the location of at least two such interments.

-In 1991, the whole hospital site was sold to a Mr Gerald Hitman who, believing that the Cemetery was included in the sale, set about producing the prominent stone monument to the deceased which is the centre-piece of he Cemetery today.
+In 1991, the whole hospital site was sold to a Mr Gerald Hitman, who, believing that the Cemetery was included in the sale, set about producing the prominent stone monument to the deceased which is the centre-piece of he Cemetery today.
 Unfortunately Mr Hitman's understanding proved to be incorrect, as the Cemetery along with the Calderstones Hospital Cemetery, were sold to a Mr Paul (Tony) Walsh prior to auction in October 2000.

 After lengthy discussions and negotiations with the Regional Health Authority and Mr Walsh, Mr Hitman subsequently purchased the Brockhall Cemetery from Mr Walsh in January 2002